onesuper/pandasticsearch/README.md

-## Pandasticsearch = Pandas + Elasticsearch
+## Pandasticsearch = Elasticsearch + Pandas DataFrame

 Pandasticsearch is a lightweight Elasticsearch client for data-analysis purpose.
-It interprets query results into [Pandas](http://pandas.pydata.org) objects for data analysis.
+It interprets query results into [Pandas](http://pandas.pydata.org) DataFrame objects for data analysis.
 This can be used to gain direct insight from Elasticsearch's analysis result, e.g. multi-level nested aggregation.
 Elasticsearch is skilled in real-time indexing, search and data-analysis.
 The results returned by Elasticsearch Rest API still require processing before data scientists can conduct an analysis on.